Event format and guidelines

 Please see Speaker guidelines above which applies to session chairs.

-Speakers, Session and Discussion Group Chairs are requested to supply a short biography before the event (no longer than three paragraphs) for inclusion in conference documentation.
+Participants are requested to provide a short biography before the event (maximum 200 words) for inclusion in conference documentation.

 A report will be distributed to all participants after the event.
 In keeping with the Wilton Park protocol, it will summarise the key conclusions and policy recommendations, but will not attribute views to any individual.